Ouad90/volta-coffee-ai-order-processing/README.md

 ---

-⭐ *This project was developed as part of the AI Automations & Agent Foundations course and demonstrates the practical application of AI-assisted workflow automation using n8n and Google Gemini.*
+⭐ *Developed as part of the **AI Automations & Agent Foundations** course to demonstrate practical AI workflow automation using n8n.*